-Reports: Fellows submit monthly reports and reflections about their activities and a comprehensive written final report to their Program Director, Academic Mentor(s), and Site Mentor(s), and prepare a presentation for the Celebration of Service.
+Reports: Fellows submit monthly reports and reflections about their activities, a comprehensive written final report to their Program Director, Academic Mentor(s), and Site Mentor(s), and prepare a presentation for the Celebration of Service.

 Program Evaluation: Fellows complete a pre- and post- survey for the Fellowship.
 Each Fellow’s site mentor also must complete a final site mentor survey.

 Monthly Meetings: Monthly meetings provide the Fellows with leadership development, skills-based workshops, interdisciplinary discussions, time for reflection, and an opportunity to network with like-minded students from diverse fields as well as professionals in areas of interest to them.
 As such, those attending less than 80% of the monthly meetings miss out on helpful learning and networking and accept a small deduction of the stipend, as a result.

 Public Outreach: In some years, Fellows work together as a group to organize a public outreach project.
 A small budget will be provided for costs incurred.